lexon-fs/moonbit-docs/docs/WritingDocs.md

 # Writing documents

-## 1. create a new documents
+## 1. Create a new documents

-Adding a New Document to Moonbit Docs
-To add a new document to the Moonbit documentation site, follow these steps:
+To add a new document to the MoonBit documentation site, follow these steps:

-1. Create and Move Your Markdown File
 For English Documents:

-2. Create a new Markdown file with your document content.
+1. Create a new Markdown file with your document content.
-   Move it to the appropriate location within the English documentation folder:
+2. Move it to the appropriate location within the English documentation folder:

 ```
-moonbit-docs\docs\your\english\path\yourenglishdocs.md
+moonbit-docs/docs/your/english/path/yourenglishdocs.md
 ```

 For Chinese Documents: